mdokic1/Remote-Empower/README.md

 * Meditation options
 * Finding perfect place for work
 * Insight into the location of team members
-* An trained model based on our own data
+* A trained model based on our own data

 ## Tech
 * .NetCore